Lester Frank Ward: Nature, evolution and conservation

 Darwin has taught us that the chief barrier to the advance of any species of plants or animals is its competition with other plants and animals that contest the same ground.
 And therefore the fiercest opponents of any species are the members of the same species which demand the same elements of subsistence.
 Hence the chief form of relief in the organic world consists in the thinning-out of competitors.
 Any species of animals or plants left free to propagate at its normal rate would overrun the earth in a short time and leave no room for any other species.
 Any species that is sufficiently vigorous to resist its organic environment will crowd out all others and monopolize the earth.
 If nature permitted this there could be no variety, but only one monotonous aspect devoid of interest or beauty.
 Whatever we may think of the harsh method by which this is prevented, we cannot regret that it is prevented, and that we have a world of variety, interest, and aesthetic attractiveness.

-Alongside George Perkins Marsh, John Wesley Powell, and W J McGee, Ward's ideas concerning conservation and the management of natural resources helped to inform the conservation movement of the early 20th century.
-However, the extent of Ward's contributions to scientific understandings of nature has been debated, with John Burnham writing that "Ward's unbelievable egotism and his ostentatious display of technical terminology misled many writers into believing he was a "great" or "distinguished" natural scientist."
-Ward's desire to "prove his knowledge of all scientific subjects", and his "habit of creating difficult neologisms in his books" proved to be "particularly bothersome to many readers of his work".
+Alongside George Perkins Marsh, John Wesley Powell, and W. J. McGee, Ward's ideas concerning conservation and the management of natural resources informed the conservation movement of the early 20th century.
+The extent of Ward's contributions to scientific understanding of nature has been debated.
+John Burnham wrote, "Ward's unbelievable egotism and his ostentatious display of technical terminology misled many writers into believing he was a "great" or "distinguished" natural scientist."
+Ward's desire to "prove his knowledge of all scientific subjects" and his "habit of creating difficult neologisms in his books" proved to be "particularly bothersome to many readers of his work."

 Welfare state and laissez faire

 Ward was a supporter of the concept of the welfare state.
-Ward argued that those critical of the development of a social safety as 'paternalistic' were hypocritical for themselves receiving "relief from their own incompetency" in their private enterprise as capitalists and industrialists.
+He argued that those critical of the development of a social safety as 'paternalistic' were hypocritical since they received "relief from their own incompetency" in their private enterprise as capitalists and industrialists.
 Ward's ideas influenced a rising generation of progressive political leaders, such as Herbert Croly, and his ideas came to help shape early welfare policy in the United States.
 However, there are few demonstrable direct links between his writings and the actual programs of the founders of the welfare state and the New Deal.